lmatteis/redux-tdd/README.md

 ### About

+Check out my HOW-TO article on Hacker Noon: https://hackernoon.com/redux-tdd-a-deep-dive-344cd7682a54

-Read more about this technique in our freeCodeCamp article: https://medium.freecodecamp.org/test-driven-development-with-react-and-redux-using-redux-tdd-3fd3be299918
+Also you can read more about this technique in our freeCodeCamp article: https://medium.freecodecamp.org/test-driven-development-with-react-and-redux-using-redux-tdd-3fd3be299918

 Also to learn more in depth how to use Redux TDD please look inside the `/test` folder.